bufbuild-ru/docs/docs/breaking/rules/index.md

 }
 ```

-::: tip NoteThis is a new rule that can only be used with `v2` configuration files.
+::: tip This is a new rule that can only be used with `v2` configuration files.

 :::